bstopp/crx-packmgr-api-client-gem/docs/DefaultApi.md

 api_instance = CrxPackageManager::DefaultApi.new

 opts = {
-  path: "path_example" # String | The path to the package to download.
+  path: 'path_example' # String | The path to the package to download.
 }

 begin